HLR/DomiKnowS/DevelopBranchREADME.md

     git commit -m "Commit message"
     git push

-or  if you want to commit changes to the Examples branch:
+or  if you want to commit changes to the Tasks branch:

-    cd Example
+    cd Tasks
     git add .
     git commit -m "Commit message"
     git push